tecwindow/SoundTranscriber/README.md

 To convert files, open Sound Transcriber and either browse for the file by clicking "Browse" or use the shortcut Ctrl+O. Alternatively, you can copy the file from your device and paste it using Ctrl+V.

+Or copy a video link from sites such as Facebook, Twitter (X), Youtube, SoundCloud and others.

 Choose the desired language and service using the provided shortcuts or adjust them in the settings.
 Press "Start" or use the shortcut Ctrl+Enter to initiate the conversion.

+### Notes:

+- While the conversion process is in progress, you can pause it while extracting the text, and during downloading, but if you start a new process, everything related to the previous process will be ignored.
+- If the process is stopped during splitting the files, it cannot be resumed.

 ## Report Bugs:

 If you encounter any bug with Sound Transcriber, you can use the communication methods available in the "Contact Us" menu under the "Help" section.
 Provide a detailed explanation of the actions that led to the bug.
 We recommend sharing the Sound Transcriber.log file, which will assist us in understanding and resolving the bug more effectively.

 You can find the file in the following path:

 AppData\Roaming\tecwindow\SoundTranscriber

 ## special thanks:

-Many thanks to Riad Assoum for translating the user guide into English and proofreading the program's English and Arabic strings.
+- Many thanks to Riad Assoum for translating the user guide into English and proofreading the program's English and Arabic strings.
+- Many thanks to Georgiana Frincu for translating Sound Transcriber into Spanish.